MaastrichtUniversity/docker-health/README.md

 ### Encryption between filebeat and elk

-CA certificates need to be manually stored in folder `filebeat/certs`
+CA certificates need to be manually stored in folder `filebeat/certs`.
+The present files are used for development-purposes.

 ### Add this virtual host entry in your /etc/hosts file
 ```